 Nothing.

-No quid pro quo, nothing like what we have on Joe Biden bragging about.
+Nothing like what we have on Joe Biden bragging about.

-Nothing about, oh yeah, the Ukrainians and John Solomon will be with us at the bottom of the hour saying, yeah, they want to give us information how they tried to impact the 2016 election to get Hillary Clinton.
+Nothing about, oh, yeah, the Ukrainians and John Solomon will be with us at the bottom of the hour saying, yeah, they want to give us information how they tried to impact the 2016 election to get Hillary Clinton.

-Uh Jay, welcome to the program.
+Jay, welcome to the program.

 How do you interpret this?

-No, I think you're 100% correct.
+I think you're 100% correct.

 And we went line by line.

-And by the way, the whole reference to Joe Biden uh that's in this uh 30-minute conversation, let's say assume about half of that was with translators, so 15, 20 minutes, whatever it might have been.
+And by the way, the whole reference to Joe Biden that's in this 30-minute conversation, let's say assume about half of that was with translators, so 15, 20 minutes, whatever it might have been.

-The entire reference to Joe Biden as Joe Biden and his son, I read it, it takes about 14 seconds.
+The entire reference to Joe Biden as Joe Biden and his son, I read it.

 If you doubled it to say the other references, it would have been 30 seconds.